absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

 # Basic Data Structures
-In this section I will take you through some common constructs like dynamic arrays,  vectors, stacks and queues, seen through the lense of the stack and the heap from the previous section.
+In this section I will take you through some common constructs like dynamic arrays,  vectors, stacks and queues, seen through the lens of the stack and the heap from the previous section.

 ## The Dynamic Array
 The dynamic array is ubiquitous in C++ and Rust.
 It is quite often what we think about, when we think of arrays in those languages.
 C++ has [```vector<T>```][0] and Rust has [```Vec<T>```][1].
 I highly recommend reading the first parts of the Rust Vec page.
 They are basically the same though and I will refer to them as vector from here on out.
-A dynamic array bundles up the behavior we saw earlier with the pointers, allocations and deallocations, but adds the ability to automatically create a new array that is larger (usually by a factor of 2) than the old array and move the old values over to the new array.
+A dynamic array bundles up the behavior we saw earlier with pointers, allocations and deallocations, but adds the ability to automatically create a new array that is larger (usually by a factor of 2) than the old array and move the old values over to the new array.
 The vector has three values.
 How much memory is in its allocation, ```capacity```, how much of the memory is currently in